lblod/vendor-data-distribution-service/README.md

 will be copied to the vendor specific graph.
 The `path` property supplies a string that is used in SPARQL queries to find the `vendor` and `organisation`.
 These will be used to recontruct the vendor specific graph to put the data in.
+The `subject` variable will be bound to the subject that matched with the `type` above.
+Use this to construct a path to the `vendor` and `organisation` variables.
+So, make sure at least all three variables are present in the path:
+`?subject`, `?vendor` and `?organisation`.

 The following are environment variables that can be used to configure this service.
 Supply a value for them using the `environment` keyword in the